julie-is-late/julie-is-late.github.io/_pages/resume.md

 - Developed a generalized, distributed optimization tool (written in Racket) for a wide variety of internal and external use cases, such as compiler optimization and hyperparameter tuning
 - Researched, devised, and implemented new genetic and heuristic algorithms to better tune performance
 - Developed a performance sampling tool that used probabilistic programming to more accurately calculate application performance on hardware while accounting for random variables during data collection
-- Led efforts to interface with customer teams to create user-friendly tooling for a distrubted worker system, which enabled solving large-scale performance problems while simultaneously improving ease of adoption and integration
+- Led efforts to interface with customer teams to create user-friendly tooling for a distributed worker system, which enabled solving large-scale performance problems while simultaneously improving ease of adoption and integration
 - As a direct result of my work, NVIDIA's [CUTLASS][cut] project integrated my optimization tool into their production pipeline to automatically discover optimal hyperparameter configurations before each release, ensuring maximum performance for GEMM implementations
 - Cited directly as being 1 of 5 reasons our Networking Business Unit (formerly Mellanox) was able to avoid a chip redesign, saving the company tens of millions from delays